 Samsung recently released the latest iteration of its flagship smartphones.
 It includes a number of great smartphones including Galaxy S10, S10+ and Galaxy Fold.
 Samsung completely revamped the design of its flagship in this latest iteration.
-In this guide, I will guide you on how to track and locate lost Galaxy S10, S10+ or S10E.
+In this guide, I will guide you on how to track and locate lost Galaxy S10, S10+ or S10E via two methods that do not require any third-party app.

 Samsung Galaxy S10 comes with an almost edge to edge 6.1-inch infinity display screen and it weighs 157 grams.
 The other models S10E and S10 Plus come with 5.8-inch and 6.4-inch screen respectively.
 The new Infinity-O screen with a punch hole for the front camera has proven out to be the selling point of this new flagship.
 Galaxy S10 and S10+ have got three back cameras.
 Whereas, S10+ has a total of 5 cameras three on the back and two on the front.
 The S10E model has two cameras on the back and one on the front.
-These cameras feature live focus and number of other cool features.
-I will be in a position to talk more about these cameras and their results once I get my hands on them.
+These cameras feature live focus and a number of other cool features.
+I will be in a better position to talk more about these cameras and their results once I get my hands on them.

-Another exciting and innovative feature that has been introduced in this S10 line of smartphones is an ultrasonic fingerprint sensor that is fitted behind the display glass.
-The S10E has got 3100 mAh battery, whereas S10 and S10+ have been fitted with a 3400 mAh and 4100 mAh batteries respectively.
-The S10 Plus has got a performance edition that comes with 12GB of RAM and 1TB of internal storage.
+Another exciting and innovative feature that has been introduced in this Galaxy S10 line is an ultrasonic fingerprint sensor that is fitted behind the display glass.
+The S10E has got a 3100 mAh battery, whereas S10 and S10+ have been fitted with 3400 mAh and 4100 mAh batteries respectively.
+The Samsung S10 Plus has a performance edition that comes with 12GB of RAM and 1TB of internal storage.
 You can also get S10+ with 8GB RAM and 128 GB internal storage.
-Same is with S10.
+The same is with Galaxy S10.
 Although, you can get an S10E with 6 GB RAM.
-The good thing is all these phones have dual sim model and they also support Expandable memory.
+The good thing is all these phones have a dual sim model and they also support expandable memory via an SD card.

 Guide to Recover, track, and locate Galaxy S10, S10 plus or S10E: